Krokhino, Vologda Oblast: History

-In the 10th century the city of Beloozero that had been located on the north bank of Lake Beloye, was moved to the source of the Sheksna River.
-Since 1238 it became the center of the Principality of Beloozero.
-In 1352 the city was moved 17 km to the west, to its current location.
+In the 10th century, the city of Belozersk, located on the north bank of Lake Beloye, was moved to the source of the Sheksna River.
+From 1238 it became the center of the Principality of Beloozero.
+In 1352 the city was moved 17 km to the west.

 The village of Krokhino was first mentioned in 1426 in the books of the Kirillo-Belozersky Monastery.
-It was located at the same place at the source of the Sheksna where the town of Beloozero was formerly located.
-The village was owned by boyar’s son Gavrila Laptev.
+It was located at the source of the Sheksna where the town of Beloozero was formerly located.
+The village was owned by boyar's son Gavrila Laptev.
 In 1434 he died without leaving any heirs, and Krokhino was donated to the Ferapontov Monastery by the prince of Mozhaysk, Ivan Andreyevich.
 Because of its geographic location, the village became an important trade centre.
-Most probably, in the 15th century Krokhino already had its own church.
+Krokhino already had its own church by the 15th century.

-After the Mariinskiy waterway was opened in 1810, both Krokhino, which still belonged to the Ferapontov Monastery, and the neighboring village of Velikolesye owned by the Kirillo-Belozersky Monastery, became known under the common name of Krokhinskaya Pristan (which means Krokhino Wharf).
-On the wharf the goods from the ships in the Sheksna River were moved to the lake ships that further sailed to Lake Beloye.
+After the Mariinskiy waterway opened in 1810, Krokhino (which still belonged to the Ferapontov Monastery) and the neighboring village of Velikolesye (owned by the Kirillo-Belozersky monastery) became known under the common name of Krokhinskaya Pristan ('Krokhino Wharf').
+On the wharf, goods from ships in the Sheksna River were moved to lake ships that sailed further to Lake Beloye.

-The lake was shallow, and frequent storms made the navigation complicated.
-Only special boats (belozerkas, белозерка) could navigate on the lake.
-The boats were constructed to provide for enhanced stability and durability.
-The ship manufacturers from Krokhino and Belozersk, who were also boat owners, were gaining big revenues on their monopoly.
-The town dwellers were employed as pilots and skippers, loaded merchandise or made and sold shipping appliances.
-Due to this stable source of revenue, Krokhino was growing fast.
-On November 4, 1777, Krokhinskaya Pristan was renamed into Posad (trading quarter).
-The Krokhino residents were exempt from their peasant duties and got the same rights as city dwellers.
-On May 23, 1792, the Town Hall was founded and Krokhino became in fact a non-district (non-uyezd) town.
+The lake was shallow, and frequent storms complicated its navigation; only special boats known as belozerka (белозерка) could navigate on the lake.
+The boats were constructed to provide enhanced stability and durability, and the ship manufacturers from Krokhino and Belozersk, who were also boat owners, received large revenues from their monopoly.
+The town's residents were employed as pilots and skippers, loaded merchandise, or made and sold shipping appliances.
+Due to this stable source of revenue, Krokhino grew rapidly.
+On 4 November 1777, Krokhinskaya Pristan was renamed as Posad (trading quarter).
+Krokhino residents were exempt from peasant duties and received the same rights as city residents.
+On 23 May 1792, the Town Hall was founded and Krokhino became non-district ('non-uyezd') town.